jasonmacduffie/isles-of-maga/races.md

 The four main races are the same species, and are fully capable of conception (including Orcs and Ogres).
 However, such crosses are very strongly prohibited by social stigma.
 Rules are not given for multiple race characters (there would be too many combinations) but they do exist.
 Goblins are a completely different species.

 The distinction between subraces and races is partly arbitrary.
-Elves originally used the term "Human" to describe all non-Elves of the same species, such that they referred to Dwarves and Minikins as subraces of Human.
-However, the Dwarves and Minikins strongly identify as distinct from the other Human subraces, and have been treated as separate races since before the colonization of Maga.
+Elves originally used the term "Human" to describe all non-Elves of the same species, such that they referred to Dwarves and Halflings as subraces of Human.
+However, the Dwarves and Halflings strongly identify as distinct from the other Human subraces, and have been treated as separate races since before the colonization of Maga.

 Dwarves
 -------